arsedler9/lfads-torch/neurocaas-description.md

 The following hyperparameters are also frequently changed, in order of importance:

-- `pbt.hps`: The ranges from which PBT should initialize and resample learning ranges and other regularization hyperparameters.
+- `pbt.hps`: The ranges from which PBT should initialize and resample learning rates and regularization hyperparameters.
 - `trainer.max_epochs`: The total number of epochs to train the model.
 - `pbt.perturbation_interval`: The number of epochs between successive perturbations of the population.
 - `pbt.burn_in_period`: The number of epochs to wait before the first hyperparameter perturbation.